10 Excellent Plants That Repel Spiders

 With all of these herbs being used, it might not be a bad idea to start a herb garden in the home.
 That way, you have some delicious herbs for the cooking pot and you’re keeping spiders at bay with some practical plants.

 Spiders are not always welcome in our homes, especially for those who have a bit of a phobia for them – as many people do.
-Thankfully there are plants in the world that easily repel them without having to kill them.
+Thankfully there are plants in the world that easily repel ants or spiders without having to kill them.
 Keeping spiders out shouldn’t be a hassle once you’ve picked up enough of these plants and spray some areas in the house down with vinegar.
 In no time, all the spiders will be staying well away from your home.

 Now once all the spiders are gone, you’re just going to have to find a way to sort out the new mosquito problem.